VoxelDavid/lua-style-guide/README.md

   ```

 ## Naming Conventions

+Roblox commonly uses PascalCase for just about everything.
+This style guide disagrees with that choice and instead reserves PascalCase for class names and class members.

 - Avoid single letter names.
 Be descriptive with your naming.
 You can get away with single-letter names when they are variables in loops.